LinkTed/proc-macro-regex/README.md

 }
 ```

-To change the visibility of the function add the keywords at the beginning of the arguments.
+To change the visibility of the function, add the keywords at the beginning of the arguments.
 ```rust
 regex!(pub example_2 "abc" 256);
 ```